uwspstar/FullStack/frisby/readme.md

 - Jasmine
 - mocha
 - jest //facebook use to test react, you know jasmine, you know jest
+###  test should neither be too specific or too general
 ### unit test
 - make sure all the excution pass test
 - string test